crownstone/bluenet-ios-lib/BluenetLocalizationLibIOS.md

 # Bluenet Localization

 This lib is used to interact with the indoor localization algorithms of the Crownstone.
-With this lib you train fingerprints, get and load them and determine in which location you are.
+With this lib you train TrainingData, get and load them and determine in which location you are.
 It wraps around the CoreLocation services to handle all iBeacon logic.
 As long as you can ensure that each beacon's UUID+major+minor combination is unique, you can use this localization lib.

 You input groups by adding their tracking UUIDs
-You input locations by providing their fingerprints or training them.
+You input locations by providing their TrainingDatas or training them.

 This lib broadcasts the following data: